tacobayle/nested-vsphere/tasks.md

 - deploy gw and esxi simultaneously
 - wait before templating workload clusters and yaml ako values files
 - add the pod for egress demo
-- update vault token in the html page